Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By comparison:

 Why is the spending this year so much lower than for the 2012 election?
 Keep in mind that the biggest advertising barrage tends to occur in the last few weeks before the election, so a sizable portion of ad spending hasn’t happened yet.
-Also, TV advertisting spending overall is significantly lower than in the last election.
+Also, TV advertising spending overall is significantly lower than in the last election.
 According to Forbes magazine, TV ad spending from mid-August to mid-September is down more than 40% versus the same time period in the 2012 election cycle.

 But still, the $1.8 billion that has been spent so far is a lot of money.
 So where does it all go?
 Many people think advertising is the only major cost that candidates incur, but there is so much more.
 Things like payroll for campaign staff, rent (that staff needs somewhere to work, after all), insurance, office supplies and travel – not to mention all that campaign swag, such as T-shirts, hats and yard signs – really add up.